uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 ## C++ model core

 The C++ code is kept in the ``src/`` directory, and headers are in the ``include/`` directory.
 There is a Makefile with the project.
 The final executable is linked against dependencies for NetCDF {ref?}, several Boost {ref?} libraries, a json parsing library and the lapacke linear algebra solver {ref?}.
-The code is multithreaded using OpenMP's ?????.
-The code can be built against MPI, but there is not currently an MPI implementation in use.
-Parallelism is achievd using a parallel file system, and the parallel NetCDF library coupled with scripts that can split and merge a single larger run.
+Parallelism is achievd using a combination of MPI, a parallel file system, the parallel NetCDF library and scripts that can split and merge a single larger run into batches.
 The C++ code employs some object oriented concepts but encapsulation and compartmentalization could be improved.

 ## Documentation

 The public facing documentation (published on the web) is maintained using the Python Sphinx {ref?} tool.
-The Sphinx system allows for standalone narrative documnetation as well as auto-generated documentation built from the structure of the code itself.
 The project's narrative documentaton is managed with Sphinx as well as the auto-generated documentaton for the Python tooling.
 Some documentation for the C++ model core can be auto-generated using the Doxygen {ref?} tool.
 The Doxygen outputs are not published.

 ## Container system

-The project is using Docker {ref?} containers to compartmentalize specific build environments which increases portability.
-An added side benefit is that workflows can more easily be standardized and shared amongst developers.
+The project is using Docker {ref?} containers to compartmentalize build and running environments.
 This is achieved using Docker's volume mounts which enable sharing host system folders with guest containers.
 Each user is then free to organize files as they wish on their host system, but paths and software within the containers are standarized.
 The project's Docker files specify containers for building, running and supporing ``dvmdostem`` as well as a Docker Compose {ref?} file that can start containers using standard volume mounts for the project.

 ## Auxiliary scripts